wp-plugins/jquery-colorbox/readme.txt

 ###Configuring The Plugin###

-Go to the settings page and choose one of the six themes bundled with the plugin and other settings.
+Go to the settings page and choose one of the themes bundled with the plugin and other settings.
 Do not forget to activate auto Colorbox if you want Colorbox to work for all images.

 **See Also:** <a href="http://codex.wordpress.org/Managing_Plugins#Installing_Plugins">"Installing Plugins" article on the WP Codex</a>